 Note: An African fat-tailed lizard may also appear white or pink in color when shedding.
 This process takes place every 3-4 weeks.

 6. African fat-tailed gecko behavior – they’re not social

 African fat-tailed geckos are not social.
 Other than when they’re mating, they prefer to spend their time alone.
 Even after laying eggs or giving birth, the adults will not stay with their young.

 In captivity, female fat-tailed geckos can live in one enclosure.
 However, one should not keep males together.
 They are territorial and will fight each other to defend their space.

 African fat-tailed geckos are insectivorous, meaning they only eat insects.
 They won’t eat dead insects, only live prey.

 The African fat-tailed gecko’s diet consists of a variety of insects: crickets, roaches, mealworms, king mealworms, and silkworms.
 Most of the insects they consume are no larger than the width of their own heads.

 Most geckos lack eyelids.
 Therefore, to keep their eyes moist and clean, they will lick them.
 However, African fat-tailed geckos do have eyelids, which means they can blink.

-This enables them to keep their eyes clean in their natural dusty habitat.
+This enables them to keep their eyes clean in their dusty natural habitat.
 They are one of only a few species of geckos that can do so.

 Most geckos have sticky pads on the bottom of their feet, called adhesive lamellae.
-This allows them to easily climb up structures and even hang upside down.
+This allows them to climb up structures easily and even hang upside down.